nikkorn/mistreevous/README.md

 ```

 ## Decorator Nodes
 A decorator node is similar to a composite node, but it can only have a single child node.
 The state of a decorator node is usually some transformation of the state of the child node.
-Decorator nodes are also used to repeat or terminate execution of a particular node.
+Decorator nodes are also used to repeat or terminate the execution of a particular node.

 ### Root
 This decorator node represents the root of a behaviour tree and cannot be the child of another composite node.